xunxunhuang/Shixun-Huang.github.io/index.md

 <br />
 <br />
 ## General
 Shixun is currently a reserach fellow at RMIT.
-He received his bachelor's degree of Software Engineering in 2015 from Nanjing University and received his master's degree of Information Technology in 2017 from the University of Melbourne.
-He received his PhD degree at RMIT in June, 2021, under the supervision of [Prof. Zhifeng Bao][zhifeng] and [Prof. J. Shane Culpepper][pepper].
+He received his PhD degree at RMIT in June, 2021, under the supervision of [Prof. Zhifeng Bao][zhifeng] and [Prof. J. Shane Culpepper][pepper], and obtained his bachelor degree at Nanjing University in 2015 and master degree at University of Melbourne in 2017.

 [zhifeng]: https://baozhifeng.net/
 [pepper]: https://culpepper.io